weaviate/weaviate-io/developers/weaviate/configuration/pq-compression.md

 Weaviate returns `True` if the connection is successful.

-### Step 2.
-Configure an initial schema without PQ
+#### Configure an initial schema without PQ

 Every collection in your Weaviate instance is defined by a [schema](/developers/weaviate/tutorials/schema).
-This example defines a collection called `Questions`.
-Weaviate uses this schema during your initial data load.
-After the initial data set is loaded, you modify this schema to enable PQ.
+Weaviate uses the schema during your initial data load.

 <Tabs groupId="languages">
   <TabItem value="py" label="Python (v4)">